cddesja/Presentations/knitr_IcelandRUG_26sept2014/knitr_IRUG_26sept2014.md

 * Just like LaTeX, child documents (`\include{foo.tex}`) consisting of smaller parts can be used with `knitr`.
 * Consist of plain chunks
 * To use this just specify the `child ='foo.Rnw'` or `'foo.Rmd'` if using `Rmarkdown`.
+* These could be called _conditionally_.
+For example, if you were doing a report and only ran an additional set of analyses conditional on some output.
+* `child = if(bar > foo) 'foo.Rnw'`

 ## Hooks